ddeltree/leavify/README.md

 ### Functionality includes

-- ☘️ Accessors for leaf values
+- ☘️ Accessors for leaf values, including iteration
 - 🌿 IntelliSense for leaf paths
 - 🌳 Conversion of tree to/from leaves
 - 🍂 Proposing, saving and reverting changes